pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed progress bar displaying incorrectly when a contact form was enabled
 * Fixed contact form not occasionally not displaying
 * Fixed error when using the navbar after viewing a survey's Total Results
+* Changed timer to be client side, this fixes issues with loosing time due to page load

 = 2.13 =